Oahu Dream Weddings Tips & Advice

 General suggestions:

-- Please have your final and most recent contract available for reference while you're in Hawaii.
+- Have your final contract available for reference while you're in Hawaii.

 - Please do not to wait until day before or the morning of the ceremony to ask something important.
 We may not be able to reply.